walles/cleverdrawer/README.md

 5. `git push --tags`

 # TODO Misc
+* Long pressing an app should bring up a menu:
+  * Manage (Like clicking an app in the device Settings)
+  * Show on Google Play
+  * Add home screen launcher for the long pressed app
 * Move names caching into `IntentLaunchable`
 * Put a clear-the-search-box button inside the search box.
 * Sort recently installed apps earlier